dart-lang/site-www/src/null-safety/understanding-null-safety.md

 But if the value isn't `null`, it would be good to be able to move it over to the non-nullable side so you can call methods on it.
-Flow analysis is one of the primary ways to do this for local variables and parameters (and private, final fields, as of Dart 3.2).
+Flow analysis is one of the primary ways to do this for local variables and parameters (and private final fields, as of Dart 3.2).
 We've extended type promotion to also look at `== null` and `!= null` expressions.

 If you check a local variable with nullable type to see if it is not `null`,